jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 		alpha 0.35;
 		scale 0.5;
 	}

 	States
 	{
 	Spawn:
 		TNT1 A 0 NoDelay
 		{
-		//using 'sprite' allows you to manually set which sprite t o use: if (halocolor == 'red')
+			//using 'sprite' allows you to manually set which sprite to use: if (halocolor == 'red')
 				sprite = GetSpriteIndex("HRED");
 			else if (halocolor == 'blue')